 Brian started Travel Bug in 1993 along-side his general practice.
 In 2004 he ceased general practice to allow the focus to be soley on travel medicine.
-He has a Certificate in Travel Health – 2005 – through the International Society of Travel Medicine (ISTM).
-He currently runs Adelaide’s only pure travel medicine clinic, Travel Bug Vaccination Clinic, which is celebrating 25 years this year!
+He has a Certificate in Travel Health (CTH) – 2005 – through the International Society of Travel Medicine (ISTM).
+He currently consults at Adelaide’s only pure travel medicine clinic, Travel Bug Vaccination Clinic, which is celebrated 25 years in 2018!

 He is an intrepid traveller and has been to Peru – including hiking the Inca trail, Bolivia, Vanuatu, Thailand, Vietnam, Hong Kong,Cambodia, Singapore, USA, Canada, UK, France, Belgium, Holland, Germany, Switzerland, Italy, Austria, Liechtenstein and New Zealand

 In 2015 he became the treasurer of the Himalayan Children’s Development Foundation.
 This organization is rebuilding a village in Nepal (Ghunsa) and Travel Bug matches the donations of it’s clients who contribute to this worthy cause.